-NRCS recommends that you bring the following information into your local NRCS office when you sign-up: a completed self-screening checklist, any tract maps that you have of your land, and any control of land documents that are not already on file with the Farm Service Agency.
-Be sure to ask for a printout of your CMT application when you submit it, so you can remember what you planned for your contract, or use it as a starting point to improve your next application.
+NRCS recommends that you bring the following information with you when you sign-up: any tract maps that you have of your land and any control of land documents that are not already on file with the Farm Service Agency.
+Be sure to ask for a printout of your CAET application when you submit it, so you can remember what you planned for your contract, or use it as a starting point to improve your application.